funkymonkeymonk/tts-marvel-champions-automated/README.md

 * If your name should be here file a bug report [here](https://github.com/funkymonkeymonk/tts-marvel-champions-automated/issues) and I'll fix that.

 ## Bugs
 Should you find any bugs please search for them [here](https://github.com/funkymonkeymonk/tts-marvel-champions-automated/issues) to make sure it hasn't already been reported.
 If it's not something that's been reported before please post a bug report there.
+You can also sometimes find me on the [Deckcelcior Discord](https://discord.gg/dXWBhSx).
+I tend to hang around in the #TTS channel.

 ## Contributors
 * FunkyMonkeyMonk